2906 Hennepin Avenue,

 Previous Names: Lagoon Theatre

-Opened as the Lagoon Theatre in 1913.
+Opened as the Lagoon Theatre on June 3, 1916.
 By 1926 it was operated by the Finkelstein & Ruben chain.
 In 1927 it was equipped with a Marr & Colton 2 manual 7 ranks organ.
 It was remodeled and renamed the Uptown Theatre on April 25, 1929 following a takeover by Publix.

 Following a fire in 1939, it was completely rebuilt by the firm of Liebenberg & Kaplan.
 The seating capacity was for 900 at its reopening on November 16, 1939.

 It screened first run art and foreign films.
 Midnight screenings of cult films were also popular.